Be the Early Bird: 11 Tips for Becoming a Morning Person

 #2 Start going to bed earlier and ease yourself into your bedtime.

-There are nights where my bedtime is so close to K1’s that if we let her stay up just a little later than she’s supposed to (8pm), then I am rushing to get myself ready for bed and under the covers prior to my own bedtime (8:30pm).
+There are nights where my bedtime is so close to my daughter’s that if we let her stay up just a little later than she’s supposed to (8pm), then I am rushing to get myself ready for bed and under the covers prior to my own bedtime (8:30pm).
 If that happens, the bedtime is useless.
 I will have exhausted so much energy on rushing and thinking about the time crunch, I’ll be up until at least 9 but usually closer to 9:30.
 Start working on getting ready for bed about 30 minutes before you want to fall asleep so that your mind can start winding down in preparation for a good night’s sleep.

 #3 Don’t let your hubby keep the light or the big game on when you’re trying to sleep.